- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 The following risk factors can raise your odds of developing hypertension:

 As you age, your chances of developing high blood pressure increase.
 This increased risk applies in particular to men age 45 or older High blood pressure is more common in men who are 45 years of age and older, and women who are 65 years of age or older.

-African-American adults are more disposed to acquire high blood pressure than Caucasian or Hispanic-American groups.
-In the African-American grouping, high blood pressure is likely to be more severe and acquired at an earlier age.
+African-American adults are more likely to have high blood pressure than Caucasian or Hispanic-American groups.
+In African-Americans, high blood pressure is also likely to be more severe and acquired at an earlier age.

-Hypertension has a pattern of running in families, and having a family history of high blood pressure can be a definite risk factor for you as well.
+Hypertension has a pattern of running in families, and having a family history of high blood pressure can put you at greater risk as well.

 Women who take birth control pills are at greater risk of developing high blood pressure.

 The greater your weight, the more your body tissues will need oxygen and nutrients, the higher the circulation of blood in your veins, and the higher the blood pressure against your arterial walls.
 Abdominal obesity also increases arterial tension, causing high blood pressure.

 A sedentary lifestyle is often associated with increased heart rate and type 2 diabetes, and the higher your heart rate, the more pressure your heart has to exert.